Be My Baby: Composition and lyrics

 "Be My Baby" is in the key of E major.
-The verse chord progression runs through an E–F#m–B change twice, followed by G#7–C#7–F#–B7.
+The verse chord progression runs through an E–F♯m–B change twice, followed by G♯7–C♯7–F#–B7.
 The chorus is a standard I–vi–IV–V doo-wop progression.

 Music journalist Marc Spitz wrote of the song's subject matter, "At its heart, 'Be My Baby' is as much about power and control as it is about romance.
 Lyrically it also marks a bold moment in pop music, when a woman makes a play for a man while infantilizing him.
 Usually the reverse was the norm."

 Recording

 Backing track

 On July 29, 1963, Spector produced "Be My Baby" at Gold Star Studios in Los Angeles with his de facto house band, later known as "the Wrecking Crew".
-The session marked the first occasion that Spector has recorded with a full orchestra at Gold Star.
+It was the first time Spector recorded with a full orchestra at Gold Star.
 According to Brown, Spector was "determined to make his most towering production yet" and summoned "the full complement of his troops in Gold Star — battalions of pianos and guitars, brass, strings, the full regiment of backing singers".
 The song was arranged by Spector regular Jack Nitzsche and engineered by Larry Levine.

 The instrumentation on "Be My Baby" features piano, guitars, brass, shakers, castanets, bass, handclaps, strings and drums.
 Levine remarked, "I love those strings, particularly at the end.
 They made me cry when I was mixing."
 Guitars on the session were played by Tommy Tedesco and Bill Pitman, after whom the instrumental "Tedesco and Pitman" on the B-side of the single was named.

 According to Brown, the opening drum beat, played by Hal Blaine, was suggested by Nitzsche.
-However, Blaine himself stated, "That famous drum intro was an accident.
+However, Blaine stated, "That famous drum intro was an accident.
 I was supposed to play the snare on the second beat as well as the fourth, but I dropped a stick.
 Being the faker I was in those days, I left the mistake in and it became: 'Bum-ba-bum-BOOM!'
 And soon everyone wanted that beat."

 Owing to Spector's perfectionism, the band rehearsed the song for four hours in the studio before the tape recorders were turned on.
 One of the four keyboard players, Michael Spencer, recalled, "That session took three and a half hours.
 There's this pause towards the end of the song where the drums go boom-ba-boom-boom before the song picks up again.
 I remember that by the fortieth or forty-first take I was so punchy, I played right through it, and we had to do it again.
 And that subsequent take was the one Phil used."